tsmrkk/writing_an_interpreter_in_go/chap2/README.md

 ## 2.2 Why not a parser generator?
 ### Parser generator
 Parser genrerators are tools that, when fed with a formal description of a language, produce parser as their output.
-The output is code that can then be compiled/interprede and itself fed with source code as input to produce a syntax tree.
+The output is code that can then be compiled/interpreted and itself fed with source code as input to produce a syntax tree.
 The majority of them use a context-free grammar as their input.

 Parsers are exceptionally well suited to being automatically generated.
 So, it is recommended to use parser generator for production-environment, where correctness and robustness are priorities.

 ### Context-Free Grammar
-A CFG is a aset of rules that describe how to form correct sentences in a language.
-Common notationl formats of CFGs are the BNF or the EBNF.
+A CFG is a set of rules that describes how to form correct sentences in a language.
+Common notational formats of CFGs are the BNF or the EBNF.
 EBNF stands for(Extended BNF).

 ## 2.3 Writing a parser for the Monkey programming language
 There are two main strategies to parse a programming language: